TUDelft-CITG/coastpy/README.md

 supports scalable data processing workflows by offering coastal tiles at varying zoom levels (5, 6, 7, 8, 9, 10) and buffer sizes (500 m, 1000 m, 2000 m, 5000 m, 10000 m, 15000 m).

-## Usage instructions
+## Installation & usage instructions

 Better installation and usage instructions will come when we build the documentation.
-For now, to run the tutorials, analytics or scripts proceed as follows.
+For now, to run tutorials, analytics or scripts, you could consider proceeding as follows.

 ### Installation